 Connect Your Campus

 Expand perspectives, foster dialogue, and build recognition and support of international education with NAFSA programs and resources during International Education Week.
 NAFSA will offer several online and in-person community events that you can share with campus program staff.
-Topics include campus internationalization, democracy, research, and the economic impact of international students in your local area.
+Topics include campus internationalization, conflict resolution and social justice, research, and the economic impact of international students in your local area.

-NAFSA Senator Paul Simon Campus Internationalization Presidential Panel
+NAFSA Senator Paul Simon Award for Campus Internationalization Presidential Panel - Live Webcast

 The NAFSA Research Symposium serves as a venue for the research community in the field of international education and related disciplines to share original unpublished work and discuss research problems in an academic and professional environment.
-The Research Symposium is considered relevant to international education researchers and scholars at every stage of their career – graduate students, post-docs, faculty members and practitioners.
+The Research Symposium is considered relevant to international educators at every stage of their career – graduate students, post-docs, faculty members, and scholar-practitioners.